-Age savings for Georgia service members
+Average Rates for Georgia service members

 Proof of Insurance in Georgia

 By law, your insurance company must issue an insurance card for each vehicle it insures.
-You must carry this card in your vehicle at all times, but it no longer suffices to prove that you have insurance.
+You must carry this card in your vehicle at all times, but it no longer suffices to prove that you have insurance in Georgia.
 For that, your insurance policy will have to show up as active in the Electronic Insurance Compliance System's database.
 Law enforcement and vehicle registration officials have access to the database and can check your insurance status on the spot.
 You can also check your own insurance status through the Georgia Drives e-Service.

 Minimum Liability Insurance Requirements in Georgia

-Georgia's minimum limits of liability insurance are:
+Georgia's minimum limits for liability insurance are:

-- Injury Liability of $25,000 per person, $50,000 per occurrence
+- Injury liability of $25,000 per person

-- Property Damage Liability of $25,000 per occurrence
+- Property damage liability of $25,000

 Note that these are the state's legal minimums.
 Experts strongly recommend you consider higher limits and additional coverage.
-For other common types of protection, see the MoneyGeek guide to Car Insurance.

 Georgia law requires you to carry liability insurance, but that only covers the other party's expenses if you cause an accident.
 It won't cover your medical costs or damage to your vehicle.